GameBoiss/ask-me/README.md

 git commit -m "message"

 ```

+## Contributing

+Contributions are welcome!
+To contribute to this project, follow these steps:

+Fork this repository.
+Create a new branch with your changes: `git checkout -b feature/your-feature`.
+Commit your changes: `git commit -m "Add your commit message here"`.
+Push your changes to your branch: `git push origin feature/your-feature`.
+Submit a pull request.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: